ehcloninger/my72mgb/_posts/2023-01-15-replacing-an-mgb-fuel-tank.md

 #### Step by Step

 1. I started off by draining the tank.
 It was about half full from the dash guage, so about 6 gallons (at $4.00/gallon).
 Some people use a siphon and I started off doing that as well.
-The siphon wasn't going fast enough for my liking, so I put a oil pan under the tank and cracked the drain plug at the bottom of the tank, which went faster.
+The siphon wasn't going fast enough for my liking, so I put an oil pan under the tank and cracked the drain plug at the bottom of the tank, which went faster.
 Once empty, I drained the oil pan into a pair of 5 gallon (20L) fuel cans for later disposal.

 1. Remove the fuel supply hose from the gas cap at the back.
 This was a couple of spring clamps loosened with a flat screwdriver.
 Underneath the hose is a vent line that is held with a 9/16" nut.
 Remove these from the tank and move out of the way.